-Whilst everyone you know is piling up plates of turkey and stuffing and washing it down with rich treats and mulled wine, you may want to get out into your town and city and see what kinds of new foods you can find that have nothing to do with Christmas at all.
+Whilst everyone you know is piling up plates of turkey and stuffing and washing it down with rich treats and mulled wine, you may want to get out into your town and city and see what kinds of new foods you can find that have nothing to do with Christmas.

-Whether you want to explore new restaurants or take up cooking at home, this can be a fun and healthy way to help yourself cope if you’re not overly fond of Christmas.
+Whether you want to explore new restaurants or cook at home, this can be a fun and healthy way to help yourself cope if you’re not overly fond of Christmas.

 Christmas is a really tough time for a lot of people – especially those less fortunate, so if you don’t like participating in the commercial aspects or simply prefer to avoid it, then doing something that helps others will not only make a difference in their lives, but will help you feel better, too.